ChrisPelatari/vitepress.chris.pelatari.com/blog/index.md

   - title: How it's going
     details: The Declaration of Snugland
     link: /posts/2024-02-18-the-declaration-of-snugland
-  - title: How it's been
+  - title: How it once was
-    details: Geez, I've been at this for a while...
+    details: One of my favorite posts...
-    link: /archive
+    link: /posts/2008-11-22-andre-3-stacks-in-ny
 ---

 <style>